 Come join me with the Tuareg refugees on their return to Timbuktu in a caravan of camels and 4x4s, donkeys and carts, men and women and boys and girls hopefully with some of their Sharan blues guitar music accompanying our way.

-The Festival in the Desert is being planned to return to Timbuktu in January 2014
+The Festival in the Desert is returning to Timbuktu in January 2014.

 From Here 2 Timbuktu is delighted to announce our continued support as an Associated Partner of the Festival In The Desert.

 We will be leading the way with a variety of itineraries around the Festival.
 Discover Mali by the River Niger.
 Trips include: Segou to Timbuktu by traditional pinasse river boat, with stop offs to visit the world heritage town of Djenne and the Dogon country.

 7-21 day itineraries from December 26th 2013

 Before this the Festival in the Desert is joining other festivals on its journey from exile back to Timbuktu.

 15 November 2013 M'Hamid, Morocco, at the Taragalte festival to actively participate in the launching of the Cultural Caravan for Peace in the Sahel-Saharan region organized by Taragalte Festival.

 The Festival in the Desert caravan will then pass through Mauritania (Nouakchott, Kobeni), Burkina Faso (Bobo Dioulasso, Village Opera Ziniaré near Ouagadougou, the camp Djibo) before joining Timbuktu for the 14th edition of the Festival in the Desert on 9 January 2014.

 From Here 2 Timbuktu can link you up to any of these dates.
 Please contact us if you are intersted.